CloudLabsAI-Azure/ms_demo/Ignite-25/intro.md

   - Design an assistant that can respond to business queries using curated datasets

-- Task 2.2: Connect AI/BI Genie inside AI Foundry.

-  - Use Azure AI Foundry to create a connection to Databricks AI/BI Genie using the native connector

-- Task 2.3: Use Agent Created Inside AI Foundry with Custom Web App
+- Task 2.2: Use Agent Created Inside AI Foundry with Custom Web App

   - Chat with you data in an custom webapplication